How much money will you need in retirement? Two popular rules of thumb outline the answer.

 The following year you withdraw the same amount, adjusted for inflation.
 Assuming 3 percent inflation, you should withdraw $28,840. ($28,000 x 1.03 equals $28,840.)

 The $28,840 figure might be more than 4 percent of your remaining portfolio, depending on how the markets fluctuated during your first year of retirement.
-Don't worry about it -- you only need to calculate 4 percent once.
+Don't worry about that -- you only need to calculate 4 percent once.
 The guideline says you should withdraw 4 percent during your first year of retirement, and continue withdrawing the same amount, adjusted for inflation, each year thereafter.

 Read More: Why the Rich Should Budget, Too.